Skip to main content

 1. In the Resource mapping page, to use the same mappings for both failover and test operations, check the box.

-• Virtual machines: Select the network mapping to the appropriate segment.
-The segments should already be provisioned, so select the appropriate segment to map the virtual machine.
+Select the network mapping to the appropriate segment.
+The segments should already be provisioned, so select the appropriate segment to map the VM.

-• DHCP or static IP: When you are mapping networking between source and target locations in the virtual machines section of the replication plan, BlueXP disaster recovery offers two options: DHCP or static IP.
-For static IPs, configure the subnet, gateway, and DNS servers.
-Additionally, enter credentials for virtual machines.
+• IP address type: Reconfigure the VMs configuration to match the target virtual network requirements.
+BlueXP disaster recovery offers two options: DHCP or static IP.
+For static IPs, configure the subnet mask, gateway, and DNS servers.
+Additionally, enter credentials for VMs.

-• DHCP: If you choose this option, you provide just the credentials for the VM.
+• DHCP: Select this setting if you want your VMs to obtain network configuration information from a DHCP server.
+If you choose this option, you provide just the credentials for the VM.

-• Static IP: You can select the same or different information from the source VM.
+• Static IP: Select this setting if you want to specify IP configuration information manually.
+You can select the same or different information from the source VM.
 If you choose the same as the source, you do not need to enter credentials.
 On the other hand, if you choose to use different information from the source, you can provide the credentials, IP address of the VM, subnet mask, DNS, and gateway information.
 VM guest OS credentials should be supplied to either the global level or at each VM level.

 Screenshot showing Add replication plan > Resource mapping > virtual machines

-• App-consistent replicas: Indicate whether to create app-consistent Snapshot copies.
-The service will quiesce the application and then take a Snapshot to obtain a consistent state of the application.
+• Create application-consistent replicas: Indicate whether to create application-consistent snapshot copies.
+The service will quiesce the application and then take a snapshot to obtain a consistent state of the application.
+This feature is supported with Oracle running on Windows and Linux and SQL Server running on Windows.

-• Datastores: Based on the selection of virtual machines, datastore mappings are automatically selected.
+6. Datastores: Select the down arrow next to Datastores.
+Based on the selection of VMs, datastore mappings are automatically selected.

-• SnapMirror relationships: If a volume has a SnapMirror relationship already established, you can select the corresponding source and target datastores.
-If you select a volume that does not have a SnapMirror relationship, you can create one now by selecting the working environment and its peer SVM.
+• Source and Target datastores: If multiple (fan-out) SnapMirror relationships exist, you can select the destination to use.
+If a volume has a SnapMirror relationship already established, the corresponding source and target datastores appear.
+If a volume that does not have a SnapMirror relationship, you can create one now by selecting a target cluster, a target SVM and providing a volume name.
+The service will create the volume and SnapMirror relationship.

 Note If you want to create a SnapMirror relationship in this service, the cluster and its SVM peering should have already been set up outside of BlueXP disaster recovery.

-• If you specify the Recovery Point Objective (RPO), the service schedules a primary backup based on the RPO and updates the secondary destinations.
+• When you specify the Recovery Point Objective (RPO), the service schedules a primary backup based on the RPO and updates the secondary destinations.

 Tip You can later test the entire plan.
 Right now, you are setting up the mappings for the test environment.